genXdev/GenXdev.Webbrowser/README.md

 ### NOTES

-    In your PowerShell profile script, you can set a global variable named DefaultSecondaryMonitor to setup your prefered webbrowser launch monitor
+    In your PowerShell profile script,
+    you can set a global variable named DefaultSecondaryMonitor.
+    This allows you to setup your prefered webbrowser launch monitor.

     e.g.